readmeio/rendish/README.md

 - This tool hasn't yet existed for a week so I don't yet know how to handle token expiration
 - This tool assumes that you use 2fa to log in
+- If you have an oauth login, you will need to go into the accounts page and create a password, which will allow you to log in with your oauth email as your username

 ## Commands